 Directed by William Wellman, who keeps the pace moving, though like many Wellman films it is rough around the edges, but never dull.
 “Night Nurse” was the first of five films Wellman would make with Stanwyck.
 The others were “The Purchase Price”, “So Big”, “The Great Man’s Lady” and “Lady of Burlesque.”
 With at least ten sinful pre-code films in her credits Stanwyck stands up there alongside Norma Shearer, Greta Garbo, Ruth Chatterton and other queens of pre-code films.

 Despite an upbeat ending Wild Boys of the Road is one of the darkest, bleakest films of the depression era.
-William Wellman already had a reputation for going straight for the veins, as in his previous film, Heroes for Sale.
+William Wellman already had a reputation for going straight for the jugular, as he did in his previous film, Heroes for Sale.
 He did not beat around the bush.
-While films like Gold Diggers of 1933 dealt with the depression, it was mostly light hearted and escapist.
+While films like Gold Diggers of 1933 dealt with the Great Depression, it was mostly light hearted and escapist.
 You get no such relief in this 1933 hard core pre-code drama.

 Living through The Great Depression was tough for many including the thousands and thousands of dispossessed youngsters riding boxcars and living in shantytowns.
 Wellman, or as he was known “Wild Bill” Wellman was a tough son of a bitch, yet he worked within the studio system fighting for good scripts.
 Legend has it he once dumped a trunk load of manure onto a studio bosses desk along with a script that he felt the same way about (1).